ag487/matrix-eigenvectors/theory.md

 If the resulting vector is a scalar multiple of the initial vector, then the initial vector is known as an eigenvector of the original matrix.
 So an eigenvector here is the column vector 1, and the eigenvalue is the scalar 3.

-Let's define this to exclude zero vectors, as a zero vector takes any matrix to another zero vector, so gives a trivial result.

 As an aside, an eigenvector itself is not as important as the relative proportions of its components.
 For instance, as the above matrix has the effect of tripling the column vector, it will also triple double that vector.
 So there is more than one eigenvector for each eigenvalue, however their proportions are the same.
 Usually, the representative eigenvector chosen is that with length 1.

 Rearranging.